Hypercubers/dev.hypercubing.xyz/docs/infrastructure/server.md

 1. Create a new user: `useradd leaderboards`.
 2. Add your SSH key to `/home/leaderboards/.ssh/authorized_keys`.
+3. SSH into the server as the `leaderboards` user.
-3. Follow the database setup and running instructions in `README.md` at `https://github.com/Hypercubers/hypercubing-leaderboards`, including the cron job and useful scripts.
+4. Follow the database setup and running instructions in `README.md` at `https://github.com/Hypercubers/hypercubing-leaderboards`, including the cron job and useful scripts.

 ## Fancy command line setup